 Brink's activities outside of North America are organized into three regions: Europe, Latin America and Asia/Pacific.
 In Europe wholly owned subsidiaries of Brink's operate in Switzerland and the United Kingdom and in the diamond and jewelry business in Belgium, Italy and the United Kingdom.
 Brink's has a 70% interest in a subsidiary in Israel, a 65% general partnership interest in Brink's-Nedlloyd VOF in the Netherlands and a majority interest in a subsidiary in Greece.
 Brink's also has ownership interests ranging from 24.5% to 50% in affiliates operating in Belgium, France, Germany, Ireland, Italy, Jordan and Luxembourg.
 In Latin America a wholly owned subsidiary operates in Brazil.
 Brink's owns a 60% interest in subsidiaries in Chile and Bolivia, 50.5% interest in a subsidiary in Columbia and a 20% interest in a Mexican company, Servicio Pan Americano de Proteccion, S.A., which operates one of the world's largest security transportation services with over 1,700 armored vehicles.
 Brink's also has ownership interest in affiliates operating in Panama, Peru and Venezuela.
-In the Asia/Pacific region a wholly owned subsidiary of Brink's operates in Australia, and majority owned subsidiaries operate in Angradi Agenta and Singapore.
-Brink's also has minority interests in affiliates in India, Pakistan and Thailand and a 50% ownership interest in an affiliate in Taiwan.
+In the Asia/Pacific region a wholly owned subsidiaries operate in America in Australia, and majority owned subsidiaries operate in affiliates operate in Australia, and majority owned subsidiaries operate in Affiliates in India, Pakistan and Thailand and a 50% ownership interest in an affiliate in Taiwan.